xinehc/argo/README.md

   -S FLOAT              Min. subject cover of all HPSs within a read cluster to report alignments.
 [90] -N INT                Max. number of secondary alignments to report (-N in minimap2).
 [2147483647] -P FLOAT              Min. secondary-to-primary score ratio to report secondary alignments (-p in minimap2).
-[0.9] -z FLOAT              Min. estimated genome copies of a species to report it ARG copies and abundance.
+[0.9] -z FLOAT              Min. estimated genome copies of a species to report it ARG copies and abundances.
 [1] -u INT                Max. number of ARG-containing reads per chunk for overlapping.
 If "0" then use a single chunk.
 [0] -b INT                Graph clustering parameter for MCL - max. iterations.
 [1000] -x FLOAT              Graph clustering parameter for MCL - inflation.
 [2]